athomasoriginal/com.betweentwoparens/src/pages/blog-posts/001-creating-a-clojurescript-project-from-scratch.md

 To get us into the headspace, imagine that we are a company called `tallex` and we are building an app called `time dive`.
 This excercise will prove useful when learning how to structure/name our files/folders.

-<aside class="blog-post__note">In case you get stuck at any point, I have a <a class="blog-post__link" href="https://github.com/athomasoriginal/demo-clojurescript-app" target="_blank" rel="noopener noreferrer">demo project</a> which you can reference as you work through this post.
-There won't be too much ClojureScript code because we are focusing on setup, but if at any point you feel overwhelmed by the ClojureScript syntax I recommend this <a class="blog-post__link" href="https://github.com/shaunlebron/ClojureScript-Syntax-in-15-minutes" target="_blank" rel="noopener noreferrer">quick 15 minute primer to the syntax of Clojure</a>.</aside>
+<aside class="blog-content__note">In case you get stuck at any point, I have a <a class="blog-content__link" href="https://github.com/athomasoriginal/demo-clojurescript-app" target="_blank" rel="noopener noreferrer">demo project</a> which you can reference as you work through this post.
+There won't be too much ClojureScript code because we are focusing on setup, but if at any point you feel overwhelmed by the ClojureScript syntax I recommend this <a class="blog-content__link" href="https://github.com/shaunlebron/ClojureScript-Syntax-in-15-minutes" target="_blank" rel="noopener noreferrer">quick 15 minute primer to the syntax of Clojure</a>.</aside>

 ## Setup Project Structure